JitheshJayKumble/Yoga-Pose-Recognition-/README.md

-Yoga Pose Recognition using Machine Learning
+Yoga Pose Recognition using Deep Learning

-This repository contains the implementation of a yoga pose recognition system using machine learning techniques.
+This repository contains the implementation of a yoga pose recognition system using deep learning techniques.
 The system is designed to recognize various yoga poses from images or videos.

 Features
 Detection and recognition of various yoga poses.